nuken/pluto-for-channels/README.md

 # Changes

- - Version 1.26:
-      - Updated Python version and build.
-      - Added token verify endpoint.
- - Version 1.25:
-      - Now runs the entire process of creating the guide files once, immediately when it starts up.
-The background scheduler then takes over for all future updates.
-      - Added rotating User-Agent strings from a list of common browser agents to make the script appear more like a regular user and reduce the risk of being blocked by Pluto TV's servers.
-      - The application no longer holds the entire multi-megabyte EPG file in memory while building it.
-Instead, it processes the guide data and writes it directly to the .xml file piece by piece.
-      - Instead of requesting guide data from the Pluto TV server one chunk at a time, the script now requests up to 10 chunks simultaneously.
- - Version 1.24:
-      - Internal, not released.
- - Version 1.23:
-      - Internal, not released.
- - Version 1.22:
-      - Internal, not released.
   - Version 1.21:
       - Added support for username and password authentication.
-      - Added Pluto Germany.
   - Version 1.20:
       - additional error handling and thread monitoring.
   - Version 1.18: